 This template performs the calculations automatically.
 Insert the salary and it calculates the PF and EPS amount based on Indian law.

-What Is Corporate Salary Slip?
+What Is Salary Slip?

-Salary slip is a business document issued by the employer to the employee every month upon receipt of salary.
+Salary slip is a business document issued by the employer to the employee every month upon receipt of a salary.
 It is also known as Payslip.
 Salary Slip is an HR/Payroll document.
-Payslips are an important part of the Payroll process.
+Thus, Payslips are an important part of the Payroll process.

+We have created a Salary Slip template with predefined formulas.
+It automatically calculates the Gross earnings and deductions.
 You just need to enter a small amount of data and our salary slip is ready in a few minutes.
-This template can be useful for HR professionals, HR executives, Administrative staffs etc.
+This template can be useful for HR professionals, HR executives, Administrative staff, etc.

-Components of Corporate Salary Slip Excel Template
+Components of Corporate Salary Slip Template

 As usual, the Header Section consists of the company logo, document heading, and the company name.